-At the beginning of 2009, after 22 years, Slow Food Italy parted ways with the wine guide "Vini d'Italia", leaving it to Gambero Rosso Holding.
-It became the own wine guide " Slow Wine ", Which first appeared in late 2010.
-From the "Society of Friends of Barolo" founded by Petrini, the association "Arcigola" came out in 1986 and three years later "Slow Food".
+After 22 years, Slow Food Italy separated from the wine guide "Vini d'Italia" in early 2009 and handed it over to the Gambero Rosso Holding.
+It became their own wine guide " Slow wine “, Which first appeared in late 2010.
+The "Society of Friends of Barolo" founded by Petrini gave birth to the "Arcigola" association in 1986 and "Slow Food" three years later.
 Slow Food stands for enjoyable, conscious and regional food and is a countermovement to the trend of uniform, globalized and enjoyment-free fast food.
-Meanwhile, Slow Food has become an international association with over 100,000 members in over 150 countries on every continent.
+Slow Food has now become an international association with over 100,000 members in over 150 countries on all continents.

-The scope of Slow Food has grown enormously.
-The association also organizes major food fairs such as Cheese in Bra and Salone del Gusto in Turin.
-In parallel with the “Salone del Gusto”, the “Terra Madre” meeting was held for the first time in 2004, bringing together 4600 farmers from all over the world under the patronage of Prince Charles.
-In 2006, the second meeting, attended by top chefs and scientists, took place.
-The educational work on the topics of flavor formation and sensitization for regional specialties and cuisine, risks of fast food and industrially produced or modified food as well as factory farming, agricultural factories and the dangers of monocultured agriculture with increased use of chemicals and increased technological effort is intensively pursued.
-Intensive political lobbying is done for consumer protection, against genetically modified food, against the use of pesticides, as well as commitment to environmental protection.
+Slow Food's range of activities has expanded enormously.
+The association is also the organizer of important trade fairs in the food sector such as "Cheese" in Bra and "Salone del Gusto" in Turin.
+Parallel to the “Salone del Gusto”, the “Terra Madre” meeting took place for the first time in 2004, at which 4600 farmers from all over the world came together under the patronage of Prince Charles.
+In 2006, the second meeting was expanded to include top chefs and scientists.
+The educational work is intensively carried out on the topics of taste formation and sensitization for regional specialties and cuisine, risks of fast food and industrially produced or modified food as well as factory farming, agricultural factories and dangers of monocultured agriculture with increased use of chemicals and increased technological expenditure.
+There is intensive political lobbying for consumer protection, against genetically modified food, against the use of pesticides, as well as commitment to environmental protection.

-The "Ark of Taste" is one of the international slow food projects.
-Local and regional foods, livestock and crops that fail or "go out of fashion" under current economic conditions are to be saved from oblivion by the Ark campaign, protected from industrial and food-processing threats and endangered for future generations.
-The "passengers" of the Ark of Taste must pass a rigorous entrance exam.
-It must be proven that the taste quality is first class, the product has a long history, it has an identity-creating character for the region and sustainable potential and actually existentially endangered.
-Genetically manipulated and not species-appropriate animal husbandry prevent the inclusion in the ark.
-To date, 1,000 foods from 50 countries have been added worldwide.
-Among them are also wines and grape varieties such as the wine Viennese mixed sentence, the Uhudlerwein and the variety Red Veltliner (Austria), the varieties Frühburgunder and Tauberschwarz (Germany), as well as the hybrid wine "Cuvée des vignes d'antan" from the variety Jacquez (France).
+The "ark of taste" is one of the international slow food projects.
+Local and regional food, farm animal and crop species that do not exist on the market under the current economic conditions or that have “gone out of fashion” are to be saved from being forgotten by the ark campaign, protected from the dangers posed by industrial agriculture and the food industry and be preserved for future generations.
+The "passengers" of the Ark of Taste must pass a strict entrance test.
+It must be demonstrated that the taste quality is first class, the product has a long history, it has an identity-creating character for the region sustainable potential exhibits, as well as is actually endangered.
+Genetically manipulated and inappropriate animal husbandry prevent admission to the ark.
+To date, 1,000 foods from 50 countries have been consumed worldwide.
+This includes wines and grape varieties such as Heuriger wine Vienna mixed set, the Uhudlerwein and the variety Red Veltliner (Austria), the varieties Frühburgunder and Tauberschwarz (Germany), as well as the hybrid wine "Cuvée des vignes d'antan" from the variety Jacquez (France).